 5. Caligula- Malcolm MacDowel in Caligula

-The film originally had fairly high-brown intentions.
+The film originally had fairly high-brow intentions.
 The screenplay of this film was written by Gore Vidal.
 Yet at some point Bob Guccione, founder of Penthouse, got involved and decided to turn the film into a vehicle for a high end pornogaphy.
 Depending on what version you see, scenes of Malcolm MacDowell and Helen Mirren are interspersed with full on sex scenes or Carry On style cheekiness.
 McDowell revels in his character’s foibles.

 4. Caligula – Jay Robinson in The Robe